 If your holiday travels will take you away for more than a couple of days, you will need to find reliable pet sitters.
 A friend, neighbor, or family member may agree to look after your cat.
 But don't be lulled into a pet-sitting arrangement just because it's convenient or inexpensive.
 Make sure that looking after your cat and providing a pleasant atmosphere for your cat is not an unreasonable burden on a friend or relative, especially when a well-intentioned volunteer may be preoccupied with holiday activities and forget to check your cat every day.

 A reputable service is SitterCity (www.sittercity.com) who does background checks on all their service members.
 They cover the whole spectrum of pets as well as children and seniors.
-Just click on their ad which is linked to their site.

 Another option is to hire a professional sitter.
 Many sitters offer helpful services in addition to looking after your cat.
 Most sitters will water plants, check for heat or power failures, bring in mail and newspapers, turn lights on and off, and open and close blinds if you request.